ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

 Your next step should be to display an error message in your product.
 The error message should have:
 <ul class="dev-guide-list">
-    <li>At a minimum, the error message should have the title of "details[0].message"</li>
+    <li>The title of <code>"details[0].message"</code>.</li>
-    <li>Best practice is to include the details[0].description and the details[0].helpLink values so the customer can learn more about the problem.</li>
+    <li>Best practice is to include the <code>details[0].description</code> and the <code>details[0].helpLink</code> values so the customer can learn more about the problem.</li>
     <li>Some API calls can include more than one error.
 You can optionally display information about more than one error message at a time.</li>
 </ul>

 It's critical that you allow the customer to either make changes and retry the API call or just proceed in their work and bypass the API call.
 Your customers may be working offline or with an interrupted Internet connection, and they need to get their work done even if they can't use AvaTax at the moment.
-We'll cover offline behavior more in <a class="dev-guide-link" href="">Chapter 11 - Working While Offline</a>, but for the moment let's review how to properly handle error messages.
+We'll cover offline behavior more in <a class="dev-guide-link" href="/avatax/dev-guide/calculating-tax-offline/">Chapter 11 - Calculating Tax Offline</a>, but for the moment let's review how to properly handle error messages.

 <div class="dev-guide-test" id="test1">
 <div class="dev-guide-test-heading">Test Case - 1.3.1 </div>